fusionpbx/fusionpbx-docs/source/applications/music_on_hold.md

 ## Music on Hold Tips

--   When a new music on hold category mod[local_stream]{#local_stream}
-    will be restarted.
+-   When a new music on hold category mod_local_stream will be restarted.
 If it is busy then it will not restart automatically.
 A manual restart of the module is required when it is not in use.
-The module can be restarted from the Menu -\> Advanced -\> Modules or from the console and fs[cli]{#cli} with following command.
+The module can be restarted from the Menu -> Advanced -> Modules or from the console and fs_cli with following command.

 ```
     reload mod_local_stream
 ```

 -   Each music on hold category is given a name.
-If the domain is set to global the name will be the name in the example below the protocol that is used is local[stream]{#stream} and the music on hold category is default and domain is set to global.
+If the domain is set to global the name will be the name in the example below the protocol that is used is local_stream and the music on hold category is default and domain is set to global.

 ```
     local_stream://default
 ```

 -   It is possible that a domain or tenant can have its own category of music.
-In this example the name is \'custom\' and the domain was assigned automatically to the current domain.
+In this example the name is 'custom' and the domain was assigned automatically to the current domain.

 ```
     local_stream://domain_name/custom